shopware/shopware/src/Docs/Resources/current/20-developer-guide/70-migrations.md

 ## Migrations guide

-Migrations are php classes containing database schema changesets.
+Migrations are PHP classes containing database schema changesets.
 These changesets can be applied or reverted to bring the database into a certain state.
 You might know the concept of migrations from other Frameworks or Symfony as well.
 Read on to find out how to add your own migrations to